bloominstituteoftechnology/Server-Testing-Mini/README.md

   chai.use(chaiHTTP);
   ```

-* And of course, you'll want to pull in your server as it will be used to mock calls to your api.
-Finally, call `mongoose.connect` to link up with a testing `mongo` instance.
+* And of course, you'll want to require your server as it will be used to mock calls to your api.
+* Finally, call `mongoose.connect` to link up with a testing `mongo` instance.

   ```js
   mongoose.connect('mongodb://localhost/test');